reini1305/authentic-weather-pebble/README.md

-# Pebble Watchface - Authentic Weather
+# Pebble Watchface - Gradient Weather

 Pebble Watchface written in C and Javascript, displaying the time, temperature and a honest description of the weather at the current location.